How often does a city have the opportunity to redefine its core?

 By genuinely partnering with artistic, creative and cultural organizations, the development will become Baltimore’s next destination…again.
 This project will do more than attract residents and city dwellers to the district through a unique tenant mix.
 With its high density of spaces for office, creative, biotech, and cultural programming this project will ultimately help spawn the next round of industry-defining companies born from Baltimore.

 As a multi-staged and massive redevelopment effort, change won’t happen overnight.
-Cohere and partners are committed to a long-term vision for this project and hope you’ll follow the progress as more milestones are reached.
+Cohere and partners are committed to a long-term vision for The Compass and hope you’ll follow the progress as more milestones are reached.